maiziezhoulab/FocalSV/README.md

 ### Examples

-Here is an example of how to run FocalSV-auto to get TRA INV and DUP on HCC1395.
+Here is an example of how to run FocalSV-auto to get TRA, INV, and DUP, on HCC1395.
 ```
 python3 focalsv/TRA_INV_DUP_call/Auto/FocalSV-auto_TRA_INV_DUP_call.py \
 --bam_file HCC1395_Pacbio_hg38.bam \